Physical peculiarities of divergences emerging in q-deformed statistics: Discussion

 \section{Discussion}

-\nd In this work we have appealed to the dimensional regularization approach of Giambiaggi and Bollini \cite{tq1} to study the poles in the partition function and the mean energy that appear, for specific, discrete q-values, in Tsallis' statistics and studied the thermodynamic behavior there.
-The analysis was made in one, two, and three dimensions.
+\nd In this work we have appealed to an an elementary regularization procedure to study the poles in the partition function and the mean energy that appear, for specific, discrete q-values, in Tsallis' statistics.
+We studied the thermodynamic behavior at the poles and found interesting peculiarities.
+The analysis was made in one, two, three, and $N$ dimensions.
+Amongst pole-traits we emphasize: